nickpending/riskio/README.md

 ## REQUIREMENTS

-You'll need the following gems to use all features of Grackle:
+You'll need the following gems to use all features of riskio:
 * json
 * rest-client